jtykal/feature-dependencies/README.md

 ### Export Limitations

-The export function will only export the number of records that are visible on the page.
+* The export file will only include the records that are visible on the page (default is 25).
 You can increase the page size to a maximum of 200 records.
 If your data set exceeds 200 records, you will need to do multiple exports.
+* Some reference fields (such as Tags and Milestones) export a count of items, not the actual item names as are visible on the screen.

-Some punctuation and special characters cannot be exported into a delimited text file, so the data in your export may not exactly match the data you see on the screen.
+* Some punctuation and special characters cannot be exported into a delimited text file, so the data in your export may not exactly match the data you see on the screen.

 ## Development Notes